nguneonard/SQL_Projects/Bike Sharing/README.md

 This repository contains a SQL script used for cleaning and checking the quality of data from the Divvy bikeshare service in Chicago.
 The script loads the data from various trip data tables into a single table called CYCLIST_TRIP_DATA.
 The data is then explored, checked for quality issues, and cleaned.

 ## Getting Started
-To run this script, you need access to a SQL server and the trip data tables from the Divvy bikeshare service in Chicago https://www.divvybikes.com/system-data.
+To run this script, you need access to a SQL server and the trip data tables from the Divvy bikeshare service in Chicago .
+Click the here [divvybikes](https://www.divvybikes.com/system-data) to view the dataset.
 The script expects the tables to be named in the format YYYYMM-divvy-tripdata, where YYYY is the year and MM is the month of the data.
 The script should be run in the following order:

 - Create a new database and set it as the current database.
 - Create a new schema called dbo.
 - Run the script.

 ## CYCLIST_TRIP_DATA Table
 The script creates a new table called CYCLIST_TRIP_DATA by combining the data from the trip data tables.
 This table is then used for data exploration, quality checks, and cleaning.
+Click the here [divvybikes](https://www.divvybikes.com/system-data) to see the detail of the code section.

 ## Data Exploration
 The script includes various queries that explore the data and provide insights into the usage of the Divvy bikeshare service.
 These queries count the number of records, find the number of rides by casual-members and rides by annual-members, count the number of rideable types, and count the number of rides starting and ending at each docking station.